Buscompany21/BYU-IS-INTEX-Competition/README.md

 that predict severity scores to advise drivers of danger and emergency services of potential responses.

 Predictor model written in Python.
-ASP.Net Web application with Bootstrap
+ASP.Net Web application, connected to MySQL database, and styled with bootstrap.